MarioCamilotti/MarioCamilotti/README.md

 📊 I'm working with Business Intelligence

-📚 Currently studying Azure and LGPD
+📚 Currently Analysis and Systems Development

 🌍 And I also like to travel